 Our research spans biology and physics.
-We use ideas and tools from thermodynamics to understand and predict the statistical behaviour of complex systems consisting of many variables.
-When some internal details average out, ‘more’ can mean ‘simpler’ and reproducible patterns may emerge.
-Biological phenomena of interest include patterns of molecular evolution, plant adaptation, and biodiversity.
-In physics we study reproducible features of fluid turbulence and Earth’s climate.
-Maximum entropy provides a unifying principle for our work.
+We use ideas and tools from statistical physics to understand and predict the behaviour of complex biological and physical systems.
+Biological phenomena of interest include the evolutionary optimisation of key enzymes such as ATP-synthase and Rubisco, plant trait adaptation to environmental change, and macro-ecological patterns of biodiversity.
+In physics we study statistical patterns in fluid turbulence and Earth’s climate.
+Entropy and entropy production provide unifying concepts in our work.

 Open to students

-Entropy, information theory and biodiversity (Undergraduate, Summer scholar course, Honours, Graduate, Higher degree by research)
+Entropy, information theory and biodiversity (Undergraduate, Honours, Graduate, Higher degree by research)

-Plant optimisation modelling (Undergraduate, Summer scholar course, Honours, Graduate, Higher degree by research)
+Plant optimisation modelling (Undergraduate, Honours, Graduate, Higher degree by research)

-Theory and application of Maximum Entropy Production (Undergraduate, Summer scholar course, Honours, Graduate, Higher degree by research)
+Theory and application of Maximum Entropy Production (Undergraduate, Honours, Graduate, Higher degree by research)

-Where physics and maths meet biology (Undergraduate, Summer scholar course, Honours, Graduate, Higher degree by research)
+Where physics and maths meet biology (Undergraduate, Honours, Graduate, Higher degree by research)

 - Dewar RC, Lineweaver CH, Niven RK, Regenauer-Lieb K. 2014.
 Beyond the second law: an overview.
 In Beyond The Second Law: Entropy Production and Non-equilibrium Systems (eds: Dewar RC, Lineweaver CH, Niven RK, Regenauer-Lieb K), Springer (Book Series: Understanding Complex Systems), pp. 3-27